malachi-hale/end-to-end-project/README.md

  - Create a `READ.me` file with an outline of a plan for the project.

- - Brainstorm ideas and form hypotheses related to how variabels relate to each other.
+ - Brainstorm ideas and form hypotheses related to how variables relate to each other.

 ### Data Acquisition